UdaykiranReddy-1/Http-Server-Go/README.md

-# Go HTTP Server Project
+# HTTP Server Using Go

 This project demonstrates building a simple HTTP server in Go by gradually adding features in stages.
 Each stage introduces new functionalities, starting from binding to a port to supporting concurrent connections, reading request headers and bodies, serving files, and handling HTTP compression.